wedge1020/compilerfun/tutorial/part05/README.md

 Copyright (C) 1988 Jack W. Crenshaw.
 All rights reserved.

-Updated and reformatted in github-style  markdown, adding in variants for BASH and C alongside the originally-provided (but de-camel-cased) Pascal.
+Updated and reformatted in github-style  markdown, adding in variants for BASH and C alongside the originally-provided Pascal code.

 # Part V: CONTROL CONSTRUCTS